 What is a Disputed Invoice? – How to Resolve Them

 Money issues are not the type of news you love to wake up to as a business owner.
-And they become more complex when customers are involved—any wrong moves could ruin your company.
+And they become more complex when customers are involved—any wrong move could potentially ruin your company.

 Disputed invoices are one of the most common issues that small businesses face.
-Regardless of how watertight your billing process is, customers are likely to debate invoices at different points.
-But, the way you handle the situation will make or mar your brand and client relationship.
+Customers will likely debate invoices at some point, regardless of how watertight your billing process is.
+But how you handle the situation will make or mar your brand and client relationship.

 Here’s What We’ll Cover: